NVIDIA/warp/docs/faq.rst

 Compared to Numba, Warp supports a smaller subset of Python, but offering auto-differentiation of kernel programs, which is useful for machine learning.
-Compared to Taichi Warp uses C++/CUDA as an intermediate representation, which makes it convenient to implement and expose low-level routines.
-In addition, we are building in data structures to support geometry processing (meshes, sparse volumes, point clouds, USD data) as first-class citizens that are not exposed in other runtimes.
+Unlike Numba and Taichi, Warp uses C++/CUDA as an intermediate representation, which makes it convenient to implement and expose low-level routines and leverage existing C++ libraries in kernels.
+In addition, Warp has built in data structures to support geometry processing (meshes, sparse volumes, point clouds, USD data) as first-class citizens that are not exposed in other runtimes.